Prosumers are the New Consumers

-Many sofa companies sell ready make products delivered to your home.
+Many sofa companies sell ready made products delivered to your home.
 Nabru however sells “flat pack” sofas.
 All the parts are delivered to the prosumer who then builds it themselves.
 Ikea is another very popular example where some prosumers shop.

 Companies such as Enel allow consumers to become prosumers.
 These energy prosumers generate their own power via solar panels and turbines etc. Any energy they have left over after usage can be sold back to the network.

-Some companies such as Shein allow theor consumers to be advocates or embassadors.
+Some companies such as Shein allow theor consumers to be advocates or ambassadors.
 These people are often social media users who post content about their experiences as a consumer and offer discount codes to gain the company new custom.